 Just FYI here.
 I have not had my new one open , but this could be the reason that I notice a bit more background noise in this new Plus that I just received a few weeks ago (side by side test between a older standard unit) ?
 Those little "Die Cast" covers that he makes reference to are (or "were" as they are now no longer in business as of a few months ago) made by Eddystone (marking on case proves this). (see the "real audio" file link below for the actual test I did)

 (See comment below) Mike of the UK to me personally about a IC in the set no longer being made (since 1996) ..and no replacement ??

 I actually hated those little spring clips that held the speaker wires in , they always seemed to either not hold the speaker wires very tight or fell out.
 So this is a good thing.
 Dave N9EWO.

-A german SWL told me about the problem caused by the missing shield of the DDS circuit which produces some heterodynes in his set which I can not hear.
+A German SWL told me about the problem caused by the missing shield of the DDS circuit which produces some heterodynes in his set which I can not hear.
 In my receiver (serial no: 102039) the box is in.I don't know why this has been left off.
 Too expensive ?
-Heard something about shipping-probs where the box caused a damaged main-board caused by it's weight.
+Heard something about shipping-problems where the box caused a damaged main-board caused by it's weight.
 73 de Mathias

 Another comment from Mike in the UK via the user group, including a bit from yours truly.
 But it sure seems to be this way on the "sample to sample" thing.
-I have not experenced the lock up on the Demo version of Data Master that I have been using.
+I have not experienced the lock up on the Demo version of Data Master that I have been using.

 Dave (N9EWO) who has had five examples of the '7030, agrees: